Renewable Energy BSc (Hons)

 Course overview

-• The final year of study allows you to undertake a project of your choice (within the broad field of Renewable Energy).
+• In your final year, you will undertake an innovative project of your choice (within the broad field of renewable energy).

 Five stars in a speech bubble.